LM1LC3N7/Dockerfiles/nodebb/README.md

   - the configuration should be updated in `rootfs/nodebb/config.json` to suits your needs
   - the URL has to be updated in `SECRET.env` (used only for traefik)
   - a Redis password should be set in `SECRET.env`
+  - update the plugin to install list in `rootfs/etc/`

 **SECRET.env**